How to Plan the Perfect African Safari

 Before you set out, consider your budget, available time, and travel companions.
 Do you wish to travel on a romantic trip, with friends, or with families and children?
 And what about your sleeping arrangements?

-• Lodge-style – this style is similar to that of a hotel or some sort of a self-contained chalet.
+• Lodge-style—this style is similar to that of a hotel or some sort of self-contained chalet.

-• Luxury tents – this “glamping” option is preferred by many.
-Ooften larger than most hotel rooms you’ve stayed in, they can include anything from services such as wi-fi, to luxurious decorations such as a chandelier.
+• Luxury tents—this “glamping” option is preferred by many.
+Often larger than most hotel rooms you’ve stayed in, they can include anything from services such as Wi-Fi to luxurious decorations like chandeliers.

-All resorts have a common open-air area where meals are typically served.
+All resorts typically serve meals in a common open-air area.
 This tends to be one of the most beautiful parts of any accommodation.

-Please note that almost all safari accommodation is full board, meaning they provide all food – 3 meals a day, but drinks can cost extra.
-Some places do provide access to a kitchen though, so self-catering can be a good option for the budget traveler.
+Please note that most safari accommodations are full board, meaning they provide all food—3 meals a day, although drinks can cost extra.
+Some places do provide access to a kitchen, though, so self-catering can be a good option for budget travelers.

 Additionally, many places (particularly tented camps) uphold a minimum age restriction, so you’ll need to check with them before booking.